 Raoul confesses something he learned while eavesdropping on Christine for the second time.
-To paraphrase, a very annoyed Christine asks, "You were listening at my door again?", and (to further paraphrase) Raoul answers, "Of course not — I was hiding in your closet."
+To paraphrase, a very annoyed Christine asks, "You were listening at my door again?" and (to further paraphrase) Raoul answers, "Of course not — I was hiding in your closet."

-Richard's and Moncharmin's attempts to catch the Phantom the night he extorts his second payment, which includes walking backwards all night and the crazy incident with the safety pin that makes the poor secretary Remy think his bosses have lost their minds.
+Richard's and Moncharmin's attempts to catch the Phantom the night he extorts his second payment, which includes walking backward all night and the crazy incident with the safety pin that makes the poor secretary Remy think his bosses have lost their minds.

 Carlotta's diva rant shortly thereafter ("'These things do happen'?
 You've been here five minutes, what do you know?!").

 When the Phantom finishes singing 'Music of the Night,' he proudly unveils a life-size mannequin...that happens to look exactly like Christine, and is wearing a wedding dress.
 That would be bad enough (and it's pretty clear that Christine doesn't know what the hell to think of this), but then the frigging thing comes to life, jerks out towards her, and causes her to faint.
 Whether she ends up in his arms or on the floor, Erik's reaction generally seems to be, 'Whoops, didn't intend for that to happen.'

 Actually, just the fact that he has a life-size doll that looks like Christine, all done up in a wedding dress, in the first place - when it's not creepy.
 What's the deal with that thing anyway?
 It's never explained.

 At least some performances (such as the 25th Anniversary DVD) don't use the mannequin at all, meaning Christine faints for absolutely no reason at the end of the song.
 Which is pretty funny in itself.